By Professor David Burn

 Clinicians distinguish between two forms of Lewy body dementia.
-If someone develops the tell-tale changes in thinking or behaviour before or at the same time as Parkinson’s-like problems with movement (referred to as motor symptoms), they will be diagnosed with dementia with Lewy bodies.
+If someone develops the tell-tale changes in thinking or behavior before or at the same time as Parkinson’s-like problems with movement (referred to as motor symptoms), they will be diagnosed with dementia with Lewy bodies.

 When someone has had Parkinson’s motor symptoms for at least a year before experiencing Lewy body dementia symptoms, it is known as Parkinson’s dementia.1

-Dementia with Lewy bodies affects a person’s ability to reason and plan (executive function), concentration, attention, memory and language.
+Dementia with Lewy bodies affects a person’s ability to reason and plan (executive function), concentration, attention, memory, and language.

 Additionally, people with this form of dementia commonly experience visual hallucinations, which can be detailed and complex and can happen early on in the condition.